2003cah/selfbot/README.md

 ![bam](http://owo.whats-th.is/65d43d.png)

 **Step 5.** Provided that you did everything right, you should be able to `ruby code.rb` in your console and watch it connect :thumbsup:

+I update this selfbot from time to time, so to get the latest update (provided you have git set up), you can do `<yourprefix>restart`, it'll exit the bot, pull the code, and relaunch.